Costa Rica Religion

 On August 2 every year, there is a nation-wide celebration in honor the national patron saint, Our Lady of the Angels.
 Costa Ricans make a pilgrimage to the saint’s eponymous cathedral in Cartago, the Basilica de Los Angeles, to ask for the saint’s support or guidance and pay their respects.
 Many churches hold celebrations to honor their local saints as well.
 These celebrations are also charming festivals that serve to unite their communities.

+Despite the strong, Catholic presence, religious freedom has been established.
 About 20% of the Costa Rican population are Protestant and seek more evangelical services and stricter practices.
 The number of Evangelical Protestants is growing rapidly and has nearly doubled in the last few years.
-Jehovah’s Witnesses have a strong presence on the Caribbean coast.
+Jehovah’s Witnesses have a strong presence on the Caribbean coast and Seventh-Day Adventists have churches across San Jose.
 Furthermore, Buddhism is the largest non-Christian religion in Costa Rica and has its members mostly in the Asian community.
 In 2012, a Chinatown with a Chinese arch opened in San José to represent the Asian culture in Costa Rica.

 Churches You Should Visit in Costa Rica